The excess of molecular hydrogen in chemical networks without oxygen: Method

 We use \textsc{Cloudy} version 25.00, last described in \citet{cloudy2025}, to calculate the fraction of hydrogen in molecular hydrogen, $f_{\mathrm{H2}}\equiv 2\,n_{\mathrm{H2}} / n_{\mathrm{H}}$, with the molecular hydrogen number density, $n_{\mathrm{H2}}$, and the total hydrogen number density, $n_{\mathrm{H}}$.

-For each \textsc{Cloudy} calculation, we assumes that a slab of gas with constant density, temperature, and composition (i.e. element abundances and dust grain properties) is illuminated on one side in a plane-parallel geometry. \textsc{Cloudy} divides the gas into zones with an adaptive thickness.
+For each \textsc{Cloudy} calculation, we assume that a slab of gas with constant density, temperature, and composition (i.e. element abundances and dust grain properties) is illuminated on one side in a plane-parallel geometry. \textsc{Cloudy} divides the gas into zones with an adaptive thickness.
 Each subsequent zone is more shielded from the radiation field, as the depth into the cloud, and therefore the shielding column density, $N_{\mathrm{sh}}$, increases.
-We stop the calculations at a total hydrogen column density of $\log N_{\mathrm{sh,max}} \, [\mathrm{cm}^{-2}] = 22.5$ and record the molecular hydrogen fraction, $f_{\mathrm{H2}}$ for each zone.
+We stop the calculations at a maximum total hydrogen shielding column density, $N_{\mathrm{sh,max}}$, and record the molecular hydrogen fraction, $f_{\mathrm{H2}}$ for each zone.
+By default, \textsc{Cloudy} evaluates the full gas column once, but the correct total optical depths may be important for line transfer, so we use the option to iterate the calculations of the full shielding column until the optical depths of the total gas column have converged\footnote{In rare occasions, a phase transition (e.g. an ionization or dissociation front) coincides with the end of the gas column, which can lead to large relative changes of the total optical depth for each iteration and \textsc{Cloudy} does not find a converged result.
+See \textsc{Cloudy} documentation for details.}.
+The $\mathrm{H}_2$ chemistry in \textsc{Cloudy} is described in detail in \citet{Shaw2005}.